Hiking Mt Yōtei - Makkari trail

 September 2, 2024

 Mt.
 Yōtei (羊蹄山) is a stratovolcano in Hokkaido’s Shikotsu-Tōya National Park.
-The highest peak is 1,898m, while there are other peaks because of the 2-km-long circumference crater at the top.
+The highest peak is 1,898m, but there are also other peaks because there’s a 2-km-long circumference crater at the top (a pic of the crater awaits you below).

 Mt Yōtei from a distance